Cavaliers vs. Hornets: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers have gone 7-3 in their past 10 games, with a 5-5 record against the spread in that span.
+- The Cavaliers are 5-5 against the spread and 7-3 overall over their past 10 games.

-- Five of Cavaliers' last 10 games have gone over the total.
+- Five of Cavaliers' last 10 games have hit the over.

+- Cleveland has covered the spread in a higher percentage of its home games than away games.
+It has covered 25 times in 40 opportunities at home, and it has covered 19 times in 41 opportunities in road games.

 - The 112.5 points per game the Cavaliers record are five fewer points than the Hornets allow (117.5).